Eye diseases

 Genetic testing in ophthalmology

-More than 1,200 genetic eye diseases are currently known, most of which are polygenic.
-Their symptoms are often similar and overlap and therefore it is very difficult to make an accurate diagnosis on the basis of these symptoms.
+More than 1,200 congenital eye diseases are currently known, some of which are polygenic.
+Their symptoms are often similar and overlap, therefore it is very difficult to make an accurate diagnosis on the basis of these symptoms.

-Genetic testing provides carriers of genetic variants (known as polymorphisms), increasing the risk of developing age-related macular degeneration (AMD), with information that they have indications to limit sunlight exposure, introduce an appropriate diet and, if they smoke, to quit.
-It is advisable to have regular ophthalmological check-ups and to perform the Amsler test (testing vision with a grid of horizontal and vertical lines).
+Genetic testing provides carriers of genetic variants (so-called polymorphisms) that increase the risk of AMD with information that they have indications to limit sunlight exposure, introduce an appropriate diet and, if they smoke, to quit.

 Gene therapies are being developed to ‘fix’ the mutated genes responsible for the onset of the disease.
 The greatest successes have been reported in the treatment of Leber congenital blindness due to mutations in the RPE65 gene.
 Patients began to see and distinguish larger objects after receiving the therapy, which dramatically improved their quality of life.
 From January 2025, gene therapy for patients aged four to 35 years with Leber congenital blindness, caused by biallelic mutations of the RPE65 gene, is reimbursed in Poland.